wolfSSL/wolfBoot/IDE/Renesas/e2studio/RZN2L/Readme.md

 ## 1. Overview

-This example demonstrates simple secure firmware boot from extarnal flash by wolfBoot.
-The exmaple uses SPI boot mode with external flash on the evaluation board.
+This example demonstrates simple secure firmware boot from external flash by wolfBoot.
+The example uses SPI boot mode with external flash on the evaluation board.

 A sample application v1 is securely loaded into internal RAM if there is not higher version in update region.
 A sample application v2 will be loaded when it is in update region.Both versions behave the same except blinking LED Red(v1) or Yellow(v2).
 They are compiled by e2Studio and running on the target board.